marton-nagy-marton/de1_hws_assignments/Term1/README.md

 ![album popularity in two eras](/Term1/assets/q2.png)

-From the output table, we can see that more recent songs tend to be slightly more popular tend older ones (this is the same tendency we can see on Figure 3's last plot).
+From the output table, we can see that more recent songs tend to be slightly more popular then older ones (this is the same tendency we can see on Figure 3's last plot).

 ### Is there a relationship between an album's duration and the characteristics of its songs?